tekartik/idb_shim.dart/idb_shim/README.md

 ## SDB (simple db)

-Opinionated strong typed api based on idb database, which is currrently the main available options for local storage on web with an easy support on desktop using sqlite.
+Opinionated strong typed api based on idb database, which is currently the main available options for local storage on web with an easy support on desktop using sqlite.
 Basically the lowest common denominator between indexed db and sqlite. idb_shim for io only include a sembast based implementation
 (which is ok for testing).

-Include [`idb_sqlite`](https://pub.dev/packages/idb_sqflite) for a solid cross process safe io implementation.
+Include [`idb_sqlite`](https://pub.dev/packages/idb_sqflite) for a solid cross-process safe io implementation.

 SDB (Simple DB) is a lightweight database abstraction layer for Dart that provides a unified API over IndexedDB (for web) and SQLite (for mobile and desktop).
 It is designed to be a simple, efficient, and cross-platform solution for data persistence.